 Promotional Level Program

 In 2012-2013 the Officials' Promotional Level program began.
 There is three levels for officials: Level I - can work regular season varsity games and first round section games

 in team sports; Level II - eligible to work any section events; Level III - eligible to work in the State Tournament.
 Officials who work more than one sport will have a different rating for each

 sport.
 New Officials will be placed at Level I when their basic registration requirements are met.

-For more specific informatin select the link: Promotional Level Program
+For more specific information select the link: Advancement Program for Officials

 Getting Games: The League office does not schedule regular season games.
 To get games you can either contact schools directly or join a local official’s association.
 All officials